yoshimoshi-garage/yoshipi/README.md

 - 1 Mikrobus periperhal header
 - 1 Grove I2C header
 - 1 Qwiic I2C header
-- Prototype area for soldering on thing that suck with a cable (like accelerometers, etc)
+- Prototype area for soldering on things that suck with a cable (like accelerometers, etc)

 ## Getting Hardware